-The TAS5508A PWM section output supports both single-ended and bridge-tied loads.
+The TAS5518C PWM section output supports both single-ended and bridge-tied loads.

 The PWM section provides a headphone PWM output to drive an external differential amplifier like the TPA112.
 The headphone circuit uses the PWM modulator for channels 1 and 2.
 The headphone does not operate while the six or eight back-end drive channels are operating.
-The headphone is enabled via a headphone-select terminal or IC command.
+The headphone is enabled via a headphone-select terminal.

-The PWM section has individual channel dc blocking filters that can be enabled and disabled.
+The PWM section has individual-channel dc-blocking filters that can be enabled and disabled.
 The filter cutoff frequency is less than 1 Hz.

-The PWM section has individual channel de-emphasis filters for 32, 44.1, and 48 kHz that can be enabled and disabled.
+The PWM section has individual-channel de-emphasis filters for 32, 44.1, and 48 kHz that can be enabled and disabled.